Filter blogs by:

 or

-The latest high-profile argument over channel distribution in the US has seen millions of YouTube TV subscribers temporarily lose access to Disney channels in an ongoing carriage dispute.
-Disney is losing millions of dollars per day and YouTube TV churn is peaking.
+The latest high-profile argument over channel distribution in the US saw millions of YouTube TV subscribers temporarily lose access to Disney channels in an ongoing carriage dispute.
+Disney lost millions of dollars per day while YouTube TV churn increased dramatically.

 On October 31, over 20 Disney-owned channels suddenly went dark on YouTube TV, depriving somewhere between 8-10 million US subscribers of access to some of their main live sports and entertainment.
-ESPN, ABC, FX, National Geographic and more have disappeared, and as of November 12 are still dark.
+ESPN, ABC, FX, National Geographic and more disappeared..

-As Variety reports, the disagreement revolves around price.
-Google claims Disney has demanded an unprecedented retrans (retransmission) fee increase, while Disney says the tech giant has been refusing to pay fair rates for our channels.”
+As Variety reports, the disagreement revolved around price.
+Google claimed Disney had demanded an unprecedented retrans (retransmission) fee increase, while Disney said the tech giant had been refusing to pay fair rates for our channels.”

-Whoever is at fault, the channels have been dark for close to two weeks.
-Subscribers, many of whom have cut the TV cord and are now reliant on the circa $80 per month YouTube TV service for access to their favorite shows, are furious.
-So much so, in fact, that YouTube is issuing $20 credits to try and appease them.
+Whoever was at fault, the channels were dark for two weeks.
+Subscribers, many of whom have cut the TV cord and are now reliant on the circa $80 per month YouTube TV service for access to their favorite shows, were furious.
+So much so, in fact, that YouTube began issuing $20 credits to try and appease them.

-Given ESPNs absence during peak football season - the timing could not be worse.
-Variety reports that 24% of YouTube TV subscribers have either canceled or plan to cancel soon, and that Disney is estimated to be losing $4.3 million a day in lost revenue.
+Given ESPNs absence during peak football season - the timing could not have been worse.
+Variety reported that 24% of YouTube TV subscribers either canceled or planned to cancel in the near future, and Disney was estimated to be losing $4.3 million a day in lost revenue.

 These are big numbers.
 High-profile carriage disputes, called so because the distributor carriesthe content from the content owner, can be incredibly damaging for the companies involved.
 And in an era of massive broadcast fragmentation, where consumer trust is one of the most valuable currencies there is, conflicts like this have serious implications.